glendell03/glendell03/README.md

 Hi 👋 My name is Glendell
 =========================

-Computer Engineering Student | Software Engineer
+Software Engineer
 ------------------------------------------------

-👋 Hi there!
-I'm Glendell, a versatile Full Stack Software Engineer and Mobile App Developer with a passion for crafting robust and user-centric solutions.
+A versatile Full Stack Software Engineer and Mobile App Developer with a passion for crafting robust and user-centric solutions.
 My expertise spans across a range of technologies including TypeScript, Next.js, Express.js, Prisma ORM, and React Native.

 🚀 I thrive on turning ideas into scalable and efficient applications, whether it's on the web or mobile platforms.
 With a strong foundation in Git/Github and a keen eye for clean code, I'm committed to delivering high-quality software.